The 4th annual SWITCH was held Tuesday, November 17, 2015 at the Imperial, 319 Main Street. SWITCH 2015 was in tribute to Yulanda Faris.

-Learn more about Sponsorship Opportunities at SWITCH 2015 (brochure in downloadable .pdf format).
+Learn more about Sponsorship Opportunities (brochure in downloadable .pdf format).

 Yulanda Faris was inspired by the arts as a child growing up in Jamaica, a passion that fuelled her throughout her life.
 For over 40 years, she worked on behalf of the Vancouver arts community supporting opera, dance, the visual arts and literature.
 She held board positions with the Vancouver Opera, Vancouver Symphony Orchestra, Vancouver Writers Festival, Judith Marcuse Projects, and the National Arts Centre.
 In 2010, Yulanda and Mohammed Faris were recipients of Canada’s highest lifetime achievement in the performing arts, the Roman John Hnatyshyn Award for Volunteerism in the Performing Arts awarded at the annual Governor General Performing Arts Awards in Ottawa.